kweatherman/ida_missinglink/README.md

 All paths here are relative to:
 `C:\Program Files\WindowsApps\Microsoft.WinDbg_1.2210.3001.0_x64__8wekyb3d8bbwe\amd64\ttd`
-or where ever you have WinDbgX plus "amd64\ttd".
+or wherever you have WinDbgX + "amd64\ttd".

 ##### Trace a running process